Haysto Logo

 Beware of any old accounts you might have with a previous partner.
 Any active joint accounts will see the other person named as a ‘financial associate’ on your credit report.
 If they have bad credit it could work against you further, making things harder than they need to be.
 It’s best to check your credit report and remove yourself from any accounts that you don’t need.

 If you or your partner has a bad credit history, it’s worth doing everything possible to improve your score before applying for a mortgage.
 With credit issues, it’s better to tackle them headfirst.
 Understanding how the bad credit came about will go a long way.
-Read more in our Guide: How to Improve Your Credit Score Before You Apply for a Mortgage
+Read more in our Guide: What Credit Score Do You Need For a Mortgage?

 What credit score do I need to get a joint mortgage?